hr1232/RadarrList/README.md

 # RadarrList

-Provides a comprehensive list to use in Radarr
+This tool provides a comprehensive list with many filters for use in Radarr

+!!!
+WARNING !!!
+This is still under development and not functional yet.